adenda/cornucopia/README.md

 | `redis.cluster.seed.server.host` | Initial node-hostname from which the full cluster topology will be derived (default: localhost). |
 | `redis.cluster.seed.server.port` | Initial node-port from which the full cluster topology will be derived (default: 7000). |

-## Auto-Scaling

-High memory utilization will require more master nodes.
-High master CPU utilization (writes) will require more master nodes.
-High slave CPU utilization (reads) will require more slave nodes.

-Determination of scaling requirements is outside the scope of this project.
-A Kubernetes project will be available to instantiate and request initialization for node types based on cluster utilization.